Devonté Hynes

 in conversation with Emmanuel Olunkwa

-Devonté Hynes is a Grammy nominated performer, singer, songwriter, record producer, and director based in New York City.
-He first was introduced in the cultural zeitgeist with his band, Test Icicles, a UK dance-punk trio who released their debut album, For Screening Purposes Only, in 2005.
-Since his early days in London with his bandmates, his curiosity of music has led him to a long career as a solo artist, producer, and songwriter.
+Devonté Hynes is a Grammy-nominated performer, singer, songwriter, record producer, and director based in New York City.
+He was first introduced into the cultural zeitgeist with his band, Test Icicles, a UK dance-punk trio who released their debut album, For Screening Purposes Only, in 2005.
+Since his early days in London with his bandmates, his curiosity about music has led him to a long career as a solo artist, producer, and songwriter—most notably under the moniker Blood Orange.
 Hynes has performed scores alongside Philip Glass and iterations of Julius Eastman’s work at the Kennedy Center, Carnegie Hall, and the 92Y.
-He has produced, written, or collaborated with artists such as Sky Ferreira, Solange Knowles, Blondie, FKA Twigs, A$AP Rocky, Mac Miller, Mariah Carey, Britney Spears, and Caroline Polachek among others.
-I’ve been friends with Devonté since 2015, and have been privileged to experience him perform on stages in cities across the world and witness his development as an artist and tastemaker.
-In this conversation, we talk in depth about his musical and creative process, navigating New York, and intuiting how to self-produce his album Cupid Deluxe, which changed the trajectory of his career.
-This conversation took place at the Karma Bookstore on November 15th, 2023.
+He has produced, written, or collaborated with artists such as Sky Ferreira, Solange Knowles, Blondie, FKA Twigs, A$AP Rocky, Mac Miller, Mariah Carey, Britney Spears, and Caroline Polachek, among others.

 EO

 I was doing research earlier in preparation for this conversation and read something that got me excited.
-One of them being that you don’t come from a place of needing to be on stage to perform, or rather being on the stage isn’t where you feel the most at home.
-You approach it more from a place purely performing to craft an experience and show a visual narration of the music that you make.
+One of them being that you don’t come from a place of needing to be onstage to perform—or rather, being onstage isn’t where you feel the most at home.
+You approach it more from a place of purely performing to craft an experience and show a visual narration of the music you make.
 You choose to perform for people.

 DH